 Ash Wednesday is the first day of the season of Lent symbolic of the forty days Our Lord fasted in the desert.
-Occuring forty six days before Easter, it is consequently moveable-as early as Februay 4 and as late as March 10.
+Occurring forty six days before Easter, it is consequently moveable-as early as February 4 and as late as March 10.

 The ashes applied to the forehead, made from the palms of the previous year’s Palm Sunday, are blessed, perfumed with incense, and hydrated with a little holy water or oil as a binding agent.
 Thus treated, the ashes are considered a Sacramental.